 All the other parties voted to retain the uplift, and the vote was 253 to 0.
-In the East, a solitary Conservative MP, Peter Aldous (Waveney) rebelled and voted with the Opposition.
+In the East one solitary Conservative MP rebelled and voted with the Opposition.

 3 November: MPs’ misconduct

-The second event was the attempt to change the rules on MP’s misconduct.
+The second event was the attempt to change the rules on MPs’ misconduct.
 This was intended to protect MP Owen Paterson, who had been found guilty of lobbying Ministers on behalf of firms who were paying him more than £100,000 a year.
-The government encouraged former Minister Andrea Leadsom to propose an amendment which would have suspended Paterson’s punishment while the whole system was reviewed.
+An amendment which would have suspended Paterson’s punishment while the whole system was reviewed was proposed.

-The convention is that MPs have a free vote on disciplinary issues, but on this occasion the Conservative Party demanded that their MPs support it.
-Although many were unhappy, most held their noses and supported the amendment.
-It was carried by 250 to 232, with the government majority cut from 80 to 18.
+Despite the convention that MPs have a free vote on disciplinary issues, the Conservative Party demanded that their MPs support it.
+Although many were unhappy with this, most held their noses and supported the amendment, which was carried by 250 to 232 – cutting the government majority from 80 to 18.

-In the Eastern Region, nearly a quarter of Conservative MPs did not vote for the amendment.
-Jackie Doyle-Price (Thurrock) and Richard Fuller (NE Bedfordshire) rebelled and voted with the Opposition, and ten did not vote.
+In the Eastern Region nearly a quarter of Conservative MPs failed to support the amendment: two rebelled and voted against; ten did not vote.

 23 November: the Social Care Cap